tomdorr/COM304_FOUNDATION_1/introductionToGitHub.md

 This will teach you a little bit about git and how to fork a copy of this repository into your own github account.

-You will then be able to clone your fork locally and then follow the instructions in the [maven-setup](../main/session1/maven-setup) project to get javac and maven working.
+You will then be able to clone your fork locally.
-After this you can then proceed to doing the exercises in [session1](../main/session1/).
+After this you can then proceed to doing the exercises in [session1](../main/sessions/session1/).

 ### Introduction to GIT
 To be a professional developer, you will need to become proficient at using version control systems.